UC Verde Buffalo Grass Plugs

 View more Planting Guides, or download our complete Planting Guide for tips on caring for your plants when you receive your order, as well as planting instructions for Perennials, Spring-Planted Bulbs, Fall-Planted Bulbs, Cacti & Succulents, Xeric Plants and more.

-Grass Plugs: Buy now and we will ship your order at the ideal planting time for your region.
-For shipping dates and costs see: More Shipping Info
+Grass Plugs: Orders placed before Thursday will ship the following Monday or Tuesday.
+Buy now and we'll ship your order at the ideal planting time for your region, from late February - November, depending on zone and growing temperatures.
+See: More Shipping Info.

 Q & A